calypsonet/keyple-website/content/docs/developer-guide/upgrade.md

 ---
-title: Upgrade from an earlier version
+title: Upgrade from an earlier version of Keyple
 linktitle: Upgrade Keyple
 type: book
 toc: true